Skip to main content

 Specific Identification

-A cost basis method that lets you choose exactly which shares or lots to sell, giving maximum control over your tax outcome for each transaction.
+A cost basis method that lets you pick exactly which shares or lots to sell, giving you maximum control over the tax outcome of each trade.

-For example, if you bought 100 shares of a stock at $50, another 100 at $75, and another 100 at $90, and the current price is $80, specific identification lets you choose: sell the $90 lot to realize a loss, the $50 lot to realize a gain, or the $75 lot for a minimal gain.
-Each choice produces a different tax result.
+Here's a quick example.
+Suppose you bought 100 shares at $50, another 100 at $75, and another 100 at $90.
+The stock is now at $80.
+With specific identification you can pick the $90 lot to harvest a loss, the $50 lot to take a gain, or the $75 lot for something close to breakeven.
+Same sale, very different tax results.

-The main advantage is tax optimization — you can harvest losses when needed, minimize gains when possible, and manage your holding periods to qualify for long-term rates.
-The downside is complexity; every sale requires a deliberate choice, and poor record-keeping can disqualify the method.
+The upside is obvious: you can harvest losses when you need them, minimize gains when that makes sense, and manage holding periods so gains qualify for the lower long-term rate.
+The downside is that every sale requires a deliberate decision, and sloppy record-keeping can disqualify the method entirely.

-For crypto, specific identification is particularly valuable since many investors have purchased the same token multiple times at varying prices.
-However, you must maintain detailed records showing which specific units were disposed of in each transaction.
+For crypto, specific identification is particularly useful since you've probably bought the same token at many different prices.
+You'll need to keep detailed records showing exactly which units you sold in each transaction—date, time, amount, and cost for every acquisition.

 Frequently Asked Questions